mgmarques/Databricks-Study-Cases/docs/governance.md

 Policy-as-Code ensures governance is proactive, not reactive.

 Instead of waiting for audits or manual checks, every new dataset, feature, or embedding automatically adheres to access, quality, and lineage policies.

-Combined with semantic layer + governance layers + ML/GenAI tracking, it completes the TO-BE enterprise vision.
+Combined with the semantic layer + governance layers + ML/GenAI tracking, it completes the TO-BE enterprise vision.

 ### Tools:
 | Responsibility                             | Tool               | Role in Governance                                                                                                              |